steepleian/weewx-Weather34/README.md

 This repository contains the WeeWX version of Brian Underdown's Weather34 website template set.
 Brian's main website is https://weather34.com/homeweatherstation/index.html In January, 2019, Brian asked others to take over the distribution/maintainence of his design whilst he concentrated on development only for MB NanoSD, called Weather34 MB-SMART.
 This WeeWX version of the template is actively developed by Ian Millard and Jerry Dietrich.

+The repository contains a main and development branch.
+To maintain integrity of the main branch, all pull request must be made via the development branch.

 This version requires WeeWX version 4.1.1 or later software.
 WeeWX is available at http://weewx.com.
 It is PHP 8 compatible.

 This version is designed explicitly to harness the powerful WeeWX database to generate the weather data charts and statistical data.
 It was originally built on the current MB-UB40-IHVN which is now maintained by Lightmaster (Meteobridge-Weather34-Template).
 Although we maintain a similar look and feel with MB-UB40-IHVN,the weewx-Weather34 now has many unique features.